 For the next sixteen years, Chivington spread the word of God and tended to various flocks in the Midwest and on the Great Plains.
 In 1853, Chivington served as a missionary to the Wyandot Indians in western Missouri.
 Later, while serving in Kansas during the Kansas-Nebraska Wars, Chivington reportedly delivered some of his outspoken, Free-Soil sermons at the point of a six-shooter, earning him the nickname of the “Fighting Parson.”
 The bad blood that Chivington’s sermons aroused eventually prompted his reassignment to the safer environs of Omaha, Nebraska in 1856.

 In March 1860, reassignment to the Rocky Mountain District required Chivington and his family to move to Denver, Colorado.
-The American Civil War erupted while Chivington was serving as Presiding Elder of the district.
+The American Civil War erupted while Chivington was serving as the Presiding Elder of the district.
 Colorado Territorial Governor William Gilpin offered Chivington a commission as a chaplain, but Chivington declined because he wanted to serve in a combat role.
 Instead, Chivington accepted a commission as a major in the 1st Colorado Volunteers, on August 26, 1861, serving under Colonel John P. Slough.

 Chivington spent the rest of the year drilling his men and preparing them for battle.
-Although a stern taskmaster, personal accounts indicate that his men respected him.
+Although a stern taskmaster, personal accounts indicate his men respected him.

-Action in New Mexico – Glorieta Pass
+Action in New Mexico — The Battle of Glorieta Pass

 Chivington’s first call to action came in 1862 when Confederate Brigadier-General Henry Hopkins Sibley led his Army of New Mexico (also known as Sibley’s Brigade) out of Texas into New Mexico.
-Sibley’s broad objectives were to subdue the remaining Union garrisons in New Mexico, to seize their supplies, to travel up the Santa Fe Trail to capture the Colorado goldfields, and then, to head west to conquer California.
+Sibley’s broad objectives were to subdue the remaining Union garrisons in New Mexico, seize their supplies, travel up the Santa Fe Trail to capture the Colorado goldfields, and then, head west to conquer California.

-On February 21, Sibley’s men defeated Union General Edward R. Canby’s troops at the Battle of Valverde, forcing them to retreat to Fort Craig.
+On February 21, Sibley’s men defeated Union General Edward R. Canby‘s troops at the Battle of Valverde, forcing them to retreat to Fort Craig.
 Sibley then bypassed Fort Craig and occupied Albuquerque on March 2 and the territorial capital at Santa Fe on March 10.
-His next target was Fort Union, a major Federal supply depot near the Santa Fe Trail in northern New Mexico.
+His next target was Fort Union, a major federal supply depot near the Santa Fe Trail in northern New Mexico.

 On the same day that Sibley entered Santa Fe, Slough and Chivington arrived at Fort Union, leading 950 soldiers of the 1st Regiment of Colorado Volunteers to reinforce the existing garrison of 850 men.
 Being senior in command, Slough assumed command of all the troops at Fort Union.

-Prior to Slough’s arrival at Fort Union, Canby had issued orders for the troops at Fort Union to stay put and defend the stronghold.
+Before Slough arrived at Fort Union, Canby had issued orders for the troops at Fort Union to stay put and defend the stronghold.
 Slough, however, had other ideas.
 On March 22, 1862, he led 1,300 men out of Fort Union and headed toward Sibley’s headquarters at Santa Fe.